Muay Thai Demo Fight Night at Lanna MMA in North York/ Vaughan: Snow Couldnʼt Stop The Show

 who is always exciting to watch, didnʼt back down from his challenge and fought with

 real determination.
-Alberto took on a very athletic fighter in Mamadou from TKMT,
+Alberto took on a very athletic fighter in Mamadou from TKMT in Toronto,

 proving to be a real challenge for him.
 A sweep and an accidental foul early in the first